reyj1999/calendar-mirror/README.md

 ## Description

-Casper Calendar is a desktop personal calendar built with [CopperSpice](https://www.copperspice.com/) and attempts to be a ghost of my Qt [Talk Calendar](https://github.com/crispinalan/talkcalendar) project.
+Casper Calendar is a desktop personal calendar built with [CopperSpice](https://www.copperspice.com/) and attempts to be a ghost of my [Talk Calendar](https://github.com/crispinalan/talkcalendar) project.

 ### Note
 This is a CopperSpice project and is being developed using Debian 12 Bookworm.
 Please read my <ins>[guide](https://github.com/crispinalan/copperspice-debian12-guide)</ins> on how to build CopperSpice on Debian 12.
 This project will  <ins>not</ins> compile with Qt libraries  as although CopperSpice was initially derived from the Qt framework it has now completely diverged.
 CopperSpice is a totally open source project released under the LGPL V2.1 license.
 With Ubuntu and other distros you can use the pre-built [CopperSpice binary files](https://download.copperspice.com/copperspice/) and then build Casper Calendar from source (see below) using these.